Roll out your base schedule

 This option is only available for base schedules that have already been rolled out at least once in the past.
 The benefit of this option is that it greatly facilitates ensuring that your employees get the number of weekends off they're entitled to.

 The base schedule in the image above is based on a 4-week template period.
-As you can see above, the dates of the previous roll out feature at the top of the side bar, as do the base schedule week and day of the beginning (week 2, Monday) and end (week 2, Sunday) of that roll out.
-Further down, the option to Continue rotation from previous roll out is pre-selected and the base schedule week and day of the beginning of your new roll out appear under it (week 2, Monday).
-As you can see from the below table, our new roll out continues on the previous rollout's rotation:
+As you can see above, the dates of the previous roll-out feature at the top of the sidebar, as do the base schedule week and day of the beginning (week 2, Monday) and end (week 2, Sunday) of that roll out.
+Further down, the option to Continue rotation from previous roll out is pre-selected, and the base schedule week and day of the beginning of your new rollout appear under it (week 2, Monday).
+As you can see from the below table, our new rollout continues on the previous rollout's rotation:

-Calendar Date and Day | Base Schedule Day and Week in Previous Roll Out's Rotation |
+Base Schedule Day and Week in Previous Roll-out's Rotation

-Sunday July 7 | week 2, Sunday |
+Sunday July 7

-Monday July 8 | week 3, Monday |
+Monday July 8

-Monday July 15 | week 4, Monday |
+Monday July 15

-Monday July 22 | week 1, Monday |
+Monday July 22

-Monday July 29 | week 2, Monday |
+Monday July 29

-In order for your schedule template to always be correct, all employees in your base schedule will always be on one same rotation.
-The consequence of this is that if you use the “Continue rotation from previous roll out” option for all employees whereas the last roll out was only for some employees, then all employees will be put on the rotation of the last rollout.
+In order for your schedule template to always be correct, all employees in your base schedule will always be on the same rotation.
+The consequence of this is that if you use the Continue rotation from previous roll out option for all employees, whereas the last roll-out was only for some employees, then all employees will be put on the rotation of the last rollout.

-Reversed order of roll outs
+Reversed order of rollouts

 Base schedule copies

-If you create a copy of a base schedule and you want to continue on the rotation of the original base schedule, just simulate a roll out for your original base schedule to identify what base schedule week and day you should use for your copy using the Continue rotation from previous roll out feature.
+If you create a copy of a base schedule and you want to continue on the rotation of the original base schedule, simulate a rollout for your original base schedule to identify what base schedule week and day you should use for your copy by using the Continue rotation from previous roll out feature.
 You may then return to your copy and use the Set start week feature to "manually" continue on the original base schedule's rotation.
 See below for more details on the Set start week functionality.

 Set Start Week